nabeel-oz/qlik-py-tools/README.md

 ## Docker Image

-A Docker image for qlik-py-tools is available [here](https://hub.docker.com/r/nabeeloz/qlik-py-tools/).
-If you are familiar with containerisation this is the simplest way to get this SSE running in your environment:
+A Docker image for qlik-py-tools is available on [Docker Hub](https://hub.docker.com/r/nabeeloz/qlik-py-tools/).
+If you are familiar with containerisation this is the simplest way to get this SSE running in your environment.

+If you want to install this SSE locally on a Windows machine, you can jump to the [Pre-requisites](#pre-requisites) section.

+To pull the image from Docker's public registry use the command below:
 ```
 docker pull nabeeloz/qlik-py-tools
 ```